Ircama/ELM327-emulator/README.md

   -p PORT, --port PORT  Set a serial communication port instead of using a pseudo-tty.
   -P DEVICE_PORT, --device DEVICE_PORT
                         Set the communication device to be opened instead of using a pseudo-tty port.
+  -w [NAME], --bluetooth [NAME]
+                        Use a native Bluetooth RFCOMM/SPP port instead of a serial port or a pseudo-tty (no virtual serial port driver, such as com0com, is needed).
+The optional argument is the advertised Bluetooth service name (default: ELM327).
+  -k CHANNEL, --bt_channel CHANNEL
+                        Set the RFCOMM channel used by the native Bluetooth SPP server (default: 1; a free channel is selected automatically when the requested one is unavailable).
+  -c PORT, --slcan PORT
+                        Emulate a CAN interface running the SLCAN (Lawicel) firmware on the given serial port, instead of the ELM327
+                        protocol: the connected CAN application exchanges CAN frames with the emulated ECUs of the selected scenario.
+                        Use a virtual serial port pair (e.g. com0com) or a pseudo-tty.
+  -K PORT, --kline PORT
+                        Emulate an ECU connected to a K-Line interface (a VAG KKL or similar serial K-Line adapter) on the given serial port, instead of the ELM327 protocol: the connected application drives the K-Line directly (ISO 9141-2 /
+                        ISO 14230) and the emulated ECUs answer the OBD-II requests found on the line.
+Use a virtual serial port pair
+                        (e.g. com0com) or a pseudo-tty.
   -a BAUDRATE, --baudrate BAUDRATE
                         Set the serial device baud rate used by ELM327-emulator.
   -v LOG, --log LOG     Preset a log level in interactive mode.